 - ALL CALLS from patients phoning on the day will be triaged.
 Your details will be taken by the receptionist and a clinician will ring you back where the appropriate advice will be given, or if necessary, an appointment made.

 - Unfortunately we cannot see walk in patients, these will also have to be triaged.
 This appointment system will be running every day from 8:30am to 6:00pm Monday to Friday.
 Therefore there is no longer a specific need to ring first thing in the morning.

 Our Patient Services team have been trained by the clinicians to ask you suitable questions regarding your condition in order to get the best help for you.
 Please be prepared to answer these questions from the Reception team.

 You do not always have to come to the surgery to have a consultation.
 We offer telephone consultations with the GPs.

 If you wish to speak to a doctor, please be prepared to let the receptionist know a few details, so that the doctor is able to prepare for the call.

 If you are too ill to come to the surgery and you require a visit at home, please try to call the surgery before 10.30am.
 The receptionist will take brief details of your problem so this can be passed to the duty doctor who will prioritise your visit.
-If transport is an issue for you we have the facility to use Kingscare in exchange for a small donation will drive a few patients to the surgery for some mid morning appointments, please ask our receptionist / appointments staff for details.
+If transport is an issue for you, please contact Kingscare who may be able to arrange transport to and from the surgery.

 You can help us by